Rhino Mac vs Rhino Windows: The 2023 Architect's Guide

 Of course, the final decision also depends on what other software you need to use.
 For example, if you rely on Sketchup or Vectorworks then sticking with a Mac might make sense.

 But for most architects and especially those using Grasshopper, Blender or other Rhino plugins - Rhino for Windows is simply the better choice in 2023.
+With Rhino 8, Mac has become a much stronger option than before, but the plugin gap means Windows remains the safer bet for most professional architecture workflows in 2026.

 Rhino for Architects Course

-Dušan Cvetković is a professional architect from Serbia with international experience in the industry.
+Dušan Cvetković is a professional architect from Serbia and official Authorized Rhino Trainer with international experience in the industry.
 Collaborated with numerous clients all around the world in the field of architecture design, 3D modeling and software education.
 He's been teaching Rhinoceros3D to thousands of architects through How to Rhino community and various social media channels.